vanttec/vanttec_documentation/source/usv/usv_software/usv_software_localization.rst

    (mechanical installation antennas on VTEC-S3)

-Antennas should have a minimum of 1 m of separation and be pointing in the same direction.
+The antennas require a minimum separation distance of 1 meter and must be oriented in the same direction.

 .. note::
-    The axis in red is the axis used for the position of the antennas when setup in "Mechanical Installation".
-And the axis in blue is the axis used for the "Alignment".
+    The red axis represents the antenna positions in 'Mechanical Installation,' while the blue axis is used for 'Alignment.'
 ..